Skip navigation

 It’s vital to address the ethical implications and environmental impact of demolishing and building anew, especially in response to the ongoing climate crisis.
 This degree promotes a responsible use and conservation of built resources by taking a multidisciplinary approach to the adaptive reuse of existing structures.

-Draw on architecture and landscape, as well as art and design, and critically engage in interior practice
+• Draw on architecture and landscape, alongside art and design, to critically engage in interior practice

-Learn about the histories and theories of interior architecture and understand the cultural contexts influencing spatial design
+• Explore the histories and theories of interior architecture and understand the cultural contexts that influence spatial design

 Social updates